efexel/RepData_PeerAssessment1/PA1_template.md

 row.names(steps_per_interval) <- steps_per_interval$interval
 ```

-The results of this show that for the most part, the people in this study performed most of their walking during daylight hours.
+The results of this show that for the most part, the people in this study performed most of their walking during daylight hours and start their activity shortly after 5AM.

 ```r